 How CLAN can help you

-CLAN offers support to individuals who have been a State Ward, Home child or foster child in Australia, or whose parents or other family members have had this experience.
-We help by listening to each other and being able to understand what it feels like to have been placed in 'care'.
+CLAN offers support to individuals who have been a State Ward, grown up in a Children's Home and Foster Care in Australia and New Zealand, or whose parents or other family members have had this experience.

-CLAN also offers face to face (if in NSW) and FREE telephone counselling to members and non-members.
-This service is also available to family members of Care Leavers.
-This is a free service as we call your landline.
+CLAN offers face to face counselling (if in Sydney or Melbourne) and FREE telephone counselling.
+This service is available for anyone, not just CLAN Members, and also available to family members of Care Leavers.
+This is a free service as we call your landline or mobile phone.

-We publish a bi-monthly newsletter sent to all our members and we welcome personal stories, some examples of which are featured on this website under our resources section.
+We publish a bi-monthly newsletter sent to all our members and we welcome personal stories that you would like to share.

-We can help you to obtain your ward file or get information about your Home and you may advertise at no cost in the newsletter to help locate lost family members, or people you remember from your Home and would like to contact.
+CLAN has 2 caseworkers who can help you obtain your State Ward file.
+If you were not a State Ward but were placed into "Care", we can still help obtain your records or get information about the Home's you were in.
+You may also advertise in the newsletter to help locate lost family members, or people you remember from the Home and would like to contact.

-CLAN can also write letters of support for Centrelink, priority housing and other issues for members and can also refer you to other services that may assist you.
+CLAN can also write support letters for Centrelink, priority housing and other issues for members and can also refer you to other services that may be able to assist you.

-Please email or write to us at the addresses on the contact page if you wish to borrow from the library.
+Please call or email us if you wish to borrow from the library.

-CLAN members hold regular socials every couple of months in all states, where you can talk to others who have had similar experiences or just enjoy one other's company.
-Once you are a member you will receive the newsletter, which has details of upcoming socials in all states.
-The newsletter will also give you news of forthcoming reunions of Homes across Australia.
+CLAN members hold regular socials every couple of months in all states, where you can talk to others who have had similar experiences or just enjoy each other's company.
+Once you are a member, you will receive the newsletter which has details of upcoming socials in all states.
+The newsletter will also give you news of any upcoming reunions of Homes across Australia.

 If you would like to enquire about any of these services please contact CLAN on 1800 008 774